Training

 Clinical Training

 Students in the clinical psychology program receive extensive training in both assessment and therapy.
-This training is sequential and developmental in nature, where students take relevant coursework in psychopathology, assessment and therapy, which informs their hands-on training first in our in-house training clinic and then in clinical placements throughout the broader community.
+This training is sequential and developmental, where students take relevant coursework in psychopathology, assessment, and therapy.
+They then apply these skills first in our in-house training clinic and later in clinical placements throughout the broader community.

 Research Training

-NIU’s clinical psychology program values its identity as a scientist-practitioner training program.
-As such, students are trained through coursework in statistics and research methodology to be able to design, implement and disseminate findings related to a variety of research projects.
+NIU’s clinical psychology program values its scientist-practitioner identity.
+Accordingly, students receive coursework in statistics and research methodology to design, implement, and disseminate findings from a variety of research projects.

-• In addition, to thesis and dissertation projects, which are required elements in our program, students also are active in additional research with their research advisor and/or other faculty in the department.
-All students present research at national research conferences.
+In addition to thesis and dissertation projects, which are required in our program, students remain active in additional research with their faculty advisor or other department faculty.
+All students present research at national conferences.
 View a list of recent presentations.
-In addition, almost all students have at least one research publication before they apply for an internship.
+Also, most students have at least one research publication before applying for an internship.
 See a listing of student publications.

-• Graduate students in our program benefit from our collaborations with the Center for the Study of Family Violence and Sexual Assault (CSFVSA), a center on campus with extensive resources available to support research endeavors (e.g., psychophysiology lab, behavioral observation lab).
-Students can request the use of these facilities for research projects.
-Further, students in the clinical psychology program often are given the opportunity to have a research assistantship on ongoing research projects at the CSFVSA.
+Graduate students in our program benefit from collaborations with the Center for the Study of Family Violence and Sexual Assault (CSFVSA), a campus hub with extensive resources to support research (e.g., psychophysiology lab, behavioral observation lab).
+Students may request the use of these facilities for research projects.
+Furthermore, students in clinical psychology often hold research assistantships on ongoing CSFVSA projects.

 Diversity Training and Resources

 The clinical psychology program values diversity and inclusion.
-The graduate students and faculty in the program have worked to develop a statement related to the way we are thinking about these issues both broadly and in terms of how we train students.
+Our graduate students and faculty collaboratively developed a statement related to how we address these issues, both broadly and in our training.

-• Laura Pittman, co-Director of Clinical Training, shares on this recorded presentation specifics about the program’s conceptualization and approach to training of students on topics related to research and clinical work with people from diverse background.
-In addition, the presentation describes how we strive to support students of color who are in the program.
+Laura Pittman, co-director of Clinical Training, shares specifics of the program’s conceptualization in this recorded presentation, detailing how we strive to support students of color in the program.

-• NIU is proud of the work being done to make our campus a welcoming and inclusive place for all to live, learn and work.
-Hear from NIU Vice President for Diversity, Equity, and Inclusion, Dr. Carol A. Sumner, in this video, as she shares a message of belonging and community.
+NIU is proud of its work to create a welcoming, inclusive campus for all.
+Hear from Dr. Carol A. Sumner, NIU Vice President for Diversity, Equity, and Inclusion, in this video as she shares a message of belonging and community.

-• To learn more details about the university’s efforts to promote diversity, equity, and inclusion at NIU by listening to this recorded presentation by J Pappas, former assistant director of Social Justice Education.
-While recorded in 2022, the material she shares is still accurate and relevant to steps being taken on campus today.
+To learn more about NIU’s efforts to promote diversity, equity, and inclusion, watch this recorded presentation by J Pappas, former assistant director of Social Justice Education.
+Although filmed in 2022, the material is still accurate and relevant to steps being taken on campus today.

-• NIU has a broad array of resources and groups that are devoted to supporting students of color and helping the broader campus community to learn about diversity issues.
-Learn more about resources and programs offered by our Division of Academic Diversity, Equity and Inclusion including the many Diversity and Cultural Resource Centers on campus.
+NIU has numerous resources and groups devoted to supporting students of color and helping the wider campus community learn about diversity issues.
+See our Division of Academic Diversity, Equity and Inclusion and the many Diversity and Cultural Resource Centers on campus.

 Additional Training

-• The training in our program is designed to be broad so that all students gain knowledge and clinical experiences that prepare them to work with clients with a broad array of psychopathology.
-In addition, students have the opportunity to pursue more in-depth training on one or both of our two areas of focus: Developmental Psychopathology and Trauma Psychology.
-For each area
+Our program is designed to be broad, ensuring every student gains knowledge and clinical experiences that prepare them to work with clients with a wide range of psychopathology.
+Students may also pursue more in-depth training in one or both of our two focus areas: Developmental Psychopathology and Trauma Psychology.

-• The Developmental Psychopathology Focus supports students who are interested in gaining research and clinical experiences with children, adolescents, and families in preparation for career that specialize in these populations.
+The Developmental Psychopathology Focus supports students interested in research and clinical experiences with children, adolescents, and families, preparing them for specialized careers in these populations.

-• The Trauma Psychology Focus supports students have strong research and clinical interests in the area of trauma.
-See students talk about their favorite things about this focus area in this video.
+The Trauma Psychology Focus supports students who have strong research and clinical interests in trauma.
+Hear from students sharing their favorite aspects of this focus in this video.